servicemeshinterface/smi-spec/traffic-split.md

         weight: 900m
 ```

-When a new `Canary` object is created, it instantiates the following Kubernetes
+When a new `TrafficSplit` object is created, it instantiates the following Kubernetes
 objects:

-    * Service who's name is the same as `spec.service` in the Canary (`web`)
+    * Service who's name is the same as `spec.service` in the TrafficSplit (`web`)
     * A Deployment running `nginx` which has labels that match the Service

 The nginx layer serves as an HTTP(s) layer which implements the canary.
 In